+Physician Portion:

-My patient, has a severe, potentially
+My patient,, has potentially life-threatening allergy to He/She has l has a severe,

-life-threatening allergy to

-of the epi-pen and should be allowed to possess and
+proper use of the epi-pen a nd should be allowed to posse ss and self-administer in school for use in emergency

+situations.

 Physician's Name (printed)

 Physician's Signature

 Clinic Address

 Address City/Town State

 Phone

 Parent Portion:

-I agree with my child's physician and give my son/dau ughter, ,
+I agree with my child's phys ician and give my son/daughte er,

-permission to carry his/her epi-pen in school, to be us sed as directed by his/her physician.
+permission to carry his/her epi-pen in school, to be used a as directed by his/her physician.

 Parent/Guardian (print)

-Parent/Guardian (signature) Date
+Parent/Guardian (signature Date